House of Sharing

 Recreation of a "comfort station" room

-In fact, the enormity of this issue on a broader scale continues to strike me.
+on a broader scale continues to strike me.
 When I don’t get that glazed-over look in talking about the work I’m doing (or the volunteer work I do in the U.S.), I tend to get a shared experience—someone either is a survivor, or knows someone who is, or knows someone who needs help/has gotten help/etc. Unfailingly, the more I talk about these issues and this work, the more I hear of others suffering from such violence—and silence.
 Which is sad, but also reminds me of the importance of what these halmoni

 are doing by raising their voices.
 It’s the silence that kills, that allows such crimes to be perpetuated.
 By speaking out, one not only finds help, a community, and sources of strength, but also can begin to make change.
 Or so I think.
 Final Thoughts, for Now